Monsour del Rosario: Political career

-Initially running for re-election in 2016, he instead ran for representative of Makati's 1st district as a substitute to Ichi Yabut, who decided to seek re-election as a councilor instead, and he was successfully elected to a three-year term.
+Initially running for re-election in 2016, he instead ran for representative of Makati's 1st district as a substitute to Ichi Yabut, who decided to seek re-election as a councillor instead, and he was elected to a three-year term.
 As a representative, he principally authored 58 House bills and 47 resolutions and co-authored 118 bills and 9 resolutions in total.
 The following are the bills he authored and enacted into law :